dudaMeneses/json-stub/README.md

 - [ ] Docker Compose to have Jenkins and SonarQube running locally
 - [ ] Point to real database instead mocked data

+## Important considerations
+Once I am using MongoDB on this test the data redundancy is expected.
+So it doesn't have the entities relationship for a reason.

 ## Tech stack
 - Spring Boot (Webflux)
 - MongoDB